 - data concerning a person’s sex life or sexual orientation.

+Metadata is data about data.
 In other words, it is the data that provides essential context and relevant information about how the data was created, stored and shared.

 For instance, metadata can describe various aspects related to an experimental procedure such as; who carried out the experiment, which parameters were chosen, what type of equipment was used, the output and results, how the results were analysed, shared and used.

-Furthermore, in light of the ‘reproducibility’ crisis in the life sciences, along with the number of high profile cases of research misconduct arising, effective record keeping and metadata collection have witnessed major support from multiple stakeholders, for instance;
+In light of the ‘reproducibility' crisis in the life sciences, along with the number of high profile cases of research misconduct arising, effective record keeping and metadata collection have witnessed major support from multiple stakeholders, for instance;

 Increasingly more funding bodies mandate data management plans that outline the process of data and metadata collection, analysis and annotation as well as long term storage solutions and sharing practices.